Donnahthis/SecondSite/README.md

 programming languages.
 Therefore the user is able to learn knew things about programming.
 Stay put as you go through your learning experience.
 ## Setup/Installation Requirements
-* The best way to get the content you are looking for is by careful followup of the content. <strong>Do the assignmentments</strong>, share your experience with the technical mentors.
+* The best way to get the content you are looking for is by careful followup of the content. <strong>DO THE ASSIGNMENTS</strong>, share your experience with the technical mentors.
 In case you find difficulties in understanding a concept, do research from the internet.
 Please maximise this opportunity and leave nothing undone.
 ## Known Bugs